ondat/trousseau/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Task description based on an user story
+about: Task description based on an existing user story or not
-title: "[TASK] ""
+title: "[TASK] "
 labels: ''
-assigneees: ''
+assignees: ''

 ---

 What do we want to build?

 Why do we want to build it?

+How do we want to design it?